 - Continued compliance with 115.11/115.211 Zero Tolerance of sexual abuse and sexual harassment and the designation of a PREA Coordinator and facility PREA Managers: - An agency PREA Coordinator and 5 facility PREA Managers were appointed; one at each facility. - Continued compliance with 115.13/115.213 regarding Supervision and Monitoring: - Facility Risk Assessments continue to be completed for all the facilities to analyze risk factors related to sexual victimization within the facility. - Continued compliance with 115.14 regarding Youthful Offenders: - The commonwealth statue was revised.
 Massachusetts no longer sentences individuals under the age of 18 as adults.
 The HCSD no longer houses inmates under the age of 18. - Continued compliance with 115.31, .34, .35/115.231, .235 regarding Employee/Contractor Training: - PREA training programs are incorporated into Academy Trainings, New Staff Orientation and Annual In-Service training curriculums for employees and contractors.
-Specialized training is conducted regularly for Specialized Areas (Investigators, Medical, Mental Health, etc.) Information trainings on various PREA topics are offered annually. - Continued compliance with 115.33/115.233 regarding Inmate/Resident Education: - A PREA information curriculum was developed and is now utilized in all the HCSD's orientation units.
+Specialized training is conducted regularly for Specialized Areas (Investigators, Medical, Mental Health, etc.) Information trainings on various PREA topics are offered annually. - Continued compliance with 115.33/115.233 regarding Inmate/Resident Education:

+- A PREA information curriculum was developed and is now utilized in all the HCSD's orientation units.
 This curriculum was developed utilizing the JDI PREA information video.
-It is available in English and Spanish. - Inmates/residents are given PREA informational brochures upon Intake in English or Spanish. - Inmates receive an Inmate Handbook (in English or Spanish) containing specific PREA information. - Informational PREA Posters are posted throughout the facilities (Intake, Visiting, Housing, Programs, etc.) - Continued compliance with 115.41/115.241 regarding the Screening for Risk of Victimization and Abusiveness: - The HCSD IS&T Department developed a screening database to store offender PREA risk information.
+It is available in English and Spanish. - Inmates/residents are given PREA informational brochures upon Intake in English or Spanish. - Inmates receive Inmate Handbook (in English or Spanish) containing specific PREA information. - Informational PREA Posters are posted throughout the facilities (Intake, Visiting, Housing, Programs, etc.) - Continued compliance with 115.41/115.241 regarding the Screening for Risk of Victimization and Abusiveness: - The HCSD IS&T Department developed a screening database to store offender PREA risk information.
 This database is utilized by all facilities for offender screening, classification, housing and monitoring. - The HCSD has an MOU (Memorandum of Understanding) agreement between the HCSD and YWCA for Victim Advocate Services. - Standards and Security staff continue to attend PREA trainings.
-Administrative staff continually seeks out staff members for additional and specialized trainings. - The HCSD has successfully completed its scheduled Cycle PREA Audit at the Main Institution and Pre-Release Center in October of 2020.
-During the Audit, the MI and PRC was found to have met 43 standards, and exceeded 2 standards.
-The MI and PRC met the requirements for all standards and were not deficient in any area.
+Administrative staff continually seeks out staff members for additional and specialized trainings. - The HCSD has successfully completed its scheduled Cycle PREA Audit at the Western Massachusetts Recovery & Wellness Center in November of 2021.
+During the Audit, the WMRWC was found to have met 37 standards, and exceeded 5 standards.
+WMRWC met the requirements for all standards and were not deficient in any area.
 The Auditor commended the HCSD for meeting and exceeding standards, and for operating facilities that provide a safe, secure, and humane environment.
-The Auditor noted that compliance indicators had increased significantly since the last time the MI and PRC were audited and that HCSD had risen to the new expectations.
+The Auditor noted that compliance indicators had increased significantly since the last time WMRWC was audited and that HCSD had risen to the new expectations. - HCSD augmented its operations to include for all inmates and residents to be re-screened after 20-30 days in a facility to include the new intakes and transfers.
+This provided an additional step in the screening process to check for associated risks of sexual victimization.